cbor-wg/CBORbis/j.md

-Also note that serialization variants, such as number of bytes of the encoded floating value, or the choice of one of the ways in which an integer, the length of a text or byte string, the number of elements in an array or pairs in a map, or a tag number, (collectively "the argument", see {{encoding}}) can be encoded, are not visible at the generic data model level.
+Also note that serialization variants, such as number of bytes of the encoded floating value, or the choice of one of the ways in which an integer, the length of a text or byte string, the number of elements in an array or pairs in a map, or a tag value, (collectively "the argument", see {{encoding}}) can be encoded, are not visible at the generic data model level.

 ## Extended Generic Data Models

-This basic generic data model comes pre-extended by the registration of a number of simple values and tag numbers right in this document, such as:
+This basic generic data model comes pre-extended by the registration of a number of simple values and tags right in this document, such as:

 * `false`, `true`, `null`, and `undefined` (simple values identified by 20..23)
-* integer and floating-point values with a larger range and precision than the above (tag numbers 2 to 5)
+* integer and floating point values with a larger range and precision than the above (tags 2 to 5)
-* application data types such as a point in time or an RFC 3339 date/time string (tag numbers 1, 0)
+* application data types such as a point in time or an RFC 3339 date/time string (tags 1, 0)

 Further elements of the extended generic data model can be (and have been) defined via the IANA registries created for CBOR.
 Even if such